sphilazar/dsi-notes/pair.md

+## Part 0: Cost-Benefit Matrices

+To start let's create a cost-benefit matrix considering a few different baselines.

+Suppose we have a business and we're concerned about users churning (leaving).
+Each user is worth $9 to us, so if they churn we will lose $9.
+We can prevent a user from churning by sending them a promotion, but it will cost us $3 regardless of whether the user was going to churn or not.
+We don't want to send a user a promotion if we don't have to, so we will build a model to predict if they will churn and send them the promotion if we think they will.

+To create a cost-benefit matrix we need establish a baseline; we can do this many different ways.
+Create a cost-benefit matrix for the scenario above using each of these four baselines. **Work these out individually** and then discuss them with your partner to make sure you both understand them all.

+1. **No users churn.** If a user does churn and we don't prevent it we will loose $9, but we won't lose or gain anything if they stay.

+2. **All users churn.** Now there should be a positive value if users don't churn and zero if they do (minus the cost of promotions).

+3. **Everyone gets a promotion.** The baseline is that we pay the cost of a promotion for everyone, and no one ever churns (regardless of whether they would have churned or not).

+4. **No one gets a promotion.** The baseline is what would have actually happened for each user, assuming no promotion.

+Discuss each of these with your partner.
+How will the profit curves for these differ?
+Will the optimum threshold change?

+Use the cost-benefit matrix from 4 for the remainder of the assignment.

 ## Part 1: Profit Curves

 In this exercise, we are going to calculate the expected value given our cost-benefit matrix for a variety of binary classifiers at different thresholds.